Pat-Lafon/postfix_assert/README.md

 ## Other Assertion Crates

 I am starting to compile a list of crates that empower assertions in some form.
-I use this for my benefit in two ways: I learn about new crates, which I may want to use in my code and, I can ~borrow~ ideas for useful assertions from these other crates.
+I use this for my benefit in two ways: I learn about new crates, which I may want to use in my code and, I can ~steal~ borrow ideas for useful assertions from these other crates.
 This list will always be incomplete and may or may not have my comments alongside each crate.

 * <https://crates.io/crates/assert>
 * <https://crates.io/crates/spectral>